-White House warns of food safety cutsFebruary 11th, 2013 by Mary Clare Jalonick in Health /
+White House warns of food safety cutsFebruary 11, 2013 by Mary Clare Jalonick in Medicine & Health / Health

 (AP)—Impending across-the-board budget cuts could mean fewer government food safety inspections and higher prices for meat at the grocery store.